pvass24/k8s-kadence/flask-app-v4/README.md

             fieldPath: metadata.name
     ```
 6. **Install your helm release:**

-### Important Note:
-   You must be outside of the flask-app-chart directory
+### Important Note: You must be outside of the flask-app-chart directory

     ```sh
-    helm install nameofyourrelease flask-app-chart
+    helm install nameofyourrelease ./flask-app-chart
     ```
 7. **Access your App!**
    Visit `http://localhost` and you should be able to access your application!